 The Theory of Recollection provides an explanation.
-According to the Theory of Recollection, some knowledge is innate in human beings.
+Some knowledge is innate.
 It is not acquired in experience.
 Instead, this knowledge is an essential part of the human soul.
 It cannot be lost.
 It can only be obscured by the confusion produced by the false beliefs acquired in experience.

 The Two Theses in the Theory of Recollection

 The Theory of Recollection consists of two philosophical theses:

 The epistemological thesis is a form of rationalism.
 According to the thesis, knowledge is an essential part of reason.
 Since reason is an essential part of the soul, this knowledge that be eliminated.
 It is a structural feature of the human soul.

 The ontological thesis is about the existence of the soul and the body.
 According to the thesis, the soul is a persistent object whose existence is not contingent on the body.
 The soul exists before entering a body and will exist after leaving it.

 The Theory of Recollection consists in both theses, but it seems possible to accept them independently.

 The Theory of Recollection does not solve all the problems for Socrates' the love of wisdom.